bimarsha7/graph-project/README.md

-# Getting Started with Create React App
+# Getting Started with the App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Its a single page client side application that shows the compression map graph.

-## Available Scripts
+Run the following commands to get started with the app.

 In the project directory, you can run: